In addition to a wide variety of workshops, symposiums and other special events, the Department of History hosts several seminar series.

 The Southern Seminar is held twice per semester in the Bond Library located on the third floor of Thach Hall.
 Works-in-progress by faculty and graduate students on a wide range of topics in Southern history are discussed.
 Recent seminars have included discussions on race, immigration and industrialization in late 19th-century Alabama, gender and Native American law in the 1820s and 1830s, and Southern Living magazine's reactions to 1970s feminism.

 The European Studies Seminar is held several times per semester in the Bond Library.
-Following a traditional seminar format, presenters give a formal full-length paper, followed by questions from the audience.
+Following a traditional seminar format, participants present a formal full-length paper and take questions from the audience.
 Conversations continue afterwards at a dinner.
-The seminar hosts a mix of graduate students and faculty, united by their interest in European-history topics.
+The seminar hosts a mix of graduate students and faculty, united by their interest in European history.
 Papers range from medieval to modern topics.
 Recent seminars have explored the cultural history of Victorian zoos, civilian mobilization in the World War II Battle of Kursk, conflicts between Charles I and the English East India Company, and the evolving attitude to the Alto Adige in Fascist Italy.

 The Alabama Seminar on Early America (ASEA) is an interdisciplinary community of scholars in Alabama who study the peoples and cultures of North America and the Caribbean before 1850.
 Founded as a consortium of Alabama colleges and universities, the ASEA connects students and faculty to the deep expertise and intellectual enterprise across the state.
 Scholars at Alabama institutions studying North America and the Caribbean, the British colonial world, and the early American republic from the beginnings of European colonization through the 1840s are invited to attend.